mlohajner/md-view/README.md

 2. `pandoc` renders a single HTML file in `/tmp`.
    Running pandoc inside the source directory makes relative image embedding reliable across regular filesystems and network mounts alike.
-3. Optionally injects a small CSS override (`--wide`) that removes pandoc's default max-width constraint.
+3. Optionally removes pandoc's default max-width constraint.
 4. Opens the resulting HTML file in an app-style browser window if `chromium` or `brave-browser` is available, otherwise hands it to `xdg-open`.
-5. On the *next* run, deletes leftover temp files from the previous run (lazy cleanup - there's no reliable way to know when you've closed the browser tab, so cleanup happens up front instead).
+5. On the *next* run, deletes leftover temp files from the previous run.

 ## What this isn't